Cosmology dependency of halo masses and concentrations in hydrodynamic simulations: Numerical Simulations

 \juno{Magneticum sub-grid physics does reproduce realistic haloes\footnote{ In particular, Magneticum simulations match observations of angular momentum for different morphologies \citep{2015ApJ...812...29T,2016ilgp.confE..41T}; the mass-size relation \citep{2016ilgp.confE..43R,2017MNRAS.464.3742R,2019MNRAS.484..869V}; the dark matter fraction \citep[see Figure 3 in][]{2017MNRAS.464.3742R}; the baryon conversion efficiency \citep[see Figure 10 in][]{2015MNRAS.448.1504S}; kinematical observations of early-type galaxies \citep{2018MNRAS.480.4636S}; the inner slope of the total matter density profile \cite[see Figure 7 in][]{2018MNRAS.476.4543B}, the ellipticity and velocity over velocity dispersion ratio \citep{2019MNRAS.484..869V}; and reproduce the high concentration of high luminosity gap of fossil objects \citep{2019MNRAS.486.4001R}.}, thus one can assume that its concentration parameter are realistic and of general applicability for purposes of calibration on observational studies. }

 Table \ref{tbl:sims} gives an overview of the cosmological simulations used in this work.
 They have already been presented in \cite{2019Singh} (see Table 1 in their paper) and labelled as C1--15.
-Each simulation covers a volume of $896 Mpc/h$ and has a different configuration of the cosmological parameters $\Omega_m, \Omega_b, h,$ and $\sigma_8$.
-Additionally, two simulations with the same setup as C1 and C15 (C1\_norad and C15\_norad) have been run without radiative cooling and star formation.
+Each simulation covers a volume of $896 Mpc/h,$ gas and DM particle masses respectively equal to $m_{gas}=2.6\cdot10^{9}\Msun/h$ and $m_{DM}=1.3\cdot10^{10}\Msun/h$ and a softening $\epsilon=10$ in units of comoving kiloparsec.
+They have different cosmological parameters $\Omega_m, \Omega_b, h,$ and $\sigma_8,$ exception for two simulations with the same setup as C1 and C15 (C1\_norad and C15\_norad) that have been run without radiative cooling and star formation.

 For each simulation we study the haloes at a timeslice with redshifts $z=0.00,\ 0.14,\ 0.29,\ 0.47,\ 0.67,\ $ and $z=0.90.$ In the following sections we repeat the same analyses for overdensities $\Delta_{\texttt{vir}}, \Delta_{200c}, \Delta_{500c}, \Delta_{2500c}, \Delta_{200m}$ performing a corresponding mass-cut (respectively on $M=M_\texttt{vir}, M_{200c}, M_{500c}, M_{2500c}, M_{200m}$) that ensures that all haloes have at least $10^{4}$ particles.
 This cut is different for each of our simulations.
 This is opposed to what was used in \cite{2019Singh}, where they choose a fixed mass cut for all C1-C15 simulations. \grassetto{ The mass range of these haloes is between $10^{14} -4\times10^{15} M_{\odot}$, which fits the typical range of galaxy cluster weak-lensing masses \citep[see e.g.][]{2014MNRAS.439...48A}. }